grpc/grpc.io/content/docs/languages/go/generated-code.md

 ---
-title: Go Generated Code Reference
+title: Go Generated-code Reference
+short: Generated Code
 ---

-This guide describes the code generated with the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go` when compiling `.proto` files with `protoc`.
+This page describes the code generated with the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go` when compiling `.proto` files with `protoc`.

 You can find out how to define a gRPC service in a `.proto` file in [Service Definitions](/docs/guides/concepts/#service-definition).